FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/keytool.md

 String accountAddress = cryptoKeyPair.getAddress();
 ```

-An example of a randomly generated State Secret account is as follows.
+An example of a randomly generated State Secret account is as follows

 ```java
 / / Create a country secret type of CryptoSuite